yukilu61/mastercard-code-challenge/README.md

   isTwoCityConnect API will return **yes** if two city are connected, return **no** if two city are not connected and return **city not found** if either origin city or destination city is not found.

-## server port
+## server

-the server port is 8080.
+Currently, No cloud server involved and no Security applied, so only local server is available and local server port is 8080.
+Use ```http://localhost:8080``` at first with certain api path to access the information you want!

 # Install & Steps to run application locally